NEWS

 The Manitou Incline: A Famous Colorado Challenge

-The Manitou Incline is one of the most recognizable fitness climbs in the country.
+The Manitou Incline is one of the most recognizable fitness climbs in the United States.
 Originally constructed as a cable car route in the early 1900s, it has since been converted into a steep stairway ascending nearly 2,000 feet in less than one mile.
-With more than 2,700 steps and an aggressive grade, the Incline is demanding even for experienced hikers.
+With more than 2,700 steps and an aggressive grade, the Incline remains demanding even for experienced hikers.

 Barr Trail: The Traditional Route to Pikes Peak